Facundo Bruera

-Facundo Bruera (born 23 September 1998) is an Argentine professional footballer who plays as a forward for Paraguayan club Club Nacional, on loan from Brown de Adrogué.
+Facundo Bruera (born 23 September 1998) is an Argentine professional footballer who plays as a forward for Barracas Central on loan from San Lorenzo.

 Career

 Club

 Bruera began his career with Estudiantes of the Argentine Primera División.
 In August 2017, Bruera signed his first professional contract with Estudiantes and was immediately loaned out to Primera B Nacional side Independiente Rivadavia.
 His senior debut came on 5 November 2017 as Independiente Rivadavia drew 2–2 with Flandria.
 Quilmes completed the signing of Bruera in August 2018.

 International

 Bruera was called up to train with the Argentina U20 team ahead of the 2016 COTIF Tournament, but he wasn't selected for the final squad by manager Ariel Paolorossi.